De-institutionalisation ! Understanding communities !

 to the LCG.

-Each community (accommodation,
+community (accommodation,

 recreation, education and employment) is supported by the LCG in

-providing for the needs of people with disability.
+providing for the needs of the community.

 Needs